 Gutter guards (aka leaf covers for gutters) are an attractive idea to homeowners whose homes are surrounded by large trees.
 Plenty of marketing dollars go into promoting gutter guards, but are they really worth the money?

-In this guide, we cover the cost to install gutter leaf guards, their pros and cons, and alternative approaches — all in an effort to help you decide whether or not gutter guards make sense for your home.
+In this guide, we cover the cost to install gutter leaf guards, their pros and cons, and alternative approaches — to help you decide whether gutter guards make sense for your home.

-You should know a couple realities from the start: Gutter covers WILL reduce the frequency of gutter cleaning, but they WON’T completely eliminate it.
+You should know a couple of realities from the start, though: Gutter covers WILL reduce the frequency of gutter cleaning, but they WON’T fully eliminate it.

 Depending on how many trees are in your landscape or backyard surrounding your property, expect to clean your gutters about one-third to one-half as often as you did before.